tmswfrk/bicycle-water-cooler/content/blog/20210225_Laundry_Day.md

 {{< figresize src="/img/2021/02/laundry_bags.jpg" alt="Laundry bags used to put cycling clothes into and then into the washer" width=100% title="I definitely have gotten my money's worth with these." >}}

 Luckily, they're pretty cheap, and you can reuse them a ton of times.
-I [got these on Amazon](https://amzn.to/3q4u6Tf) a while back when I moved into my new place.
+I {{< amzn asin="B00PE1JJJI" text="got these on Amazon" >}} a while back when I moved into my new place.

 You put your dirty cycling bib shorts, inside out, inside these, zip them closed, and then toss the whole thing in the wash.
 Simple as that!
 A lot of people do this with delicates as a general rule of thumb, so this may already be a no-brainer.